Disappearance of Michaela Garecht: Cultural significance

-Garecht's kidnapping was a high-profile missing-child case, and received national media attention.
-Her case was the first missing-child case to be featured on America's Most Wanted in 1988.
+Garecht's kidnapping was a high-profile missing-child case, and received national media attention; hers was the first missing-child case to be featured on America's Most Wanted in 1988.
 The case was featured once again on the show in 2009.
 The case has also featured on numerous other television shows: It was profiled on Unsolved Mysteries, which aired a segment on the case in January 1989.
 In 1999, Katrina Rodriguez, Garecht's friend who witnessed her kidnapping, appeared on the Maury show.

 In 2009, Garecht's kidnapping was profiled on Dateline NBC and Larry King Live.
 The case has also caught the attention of the international media.
 The anniversary of Garecht's kidnapping has been marked every year at the location where the kidnapping took place.
 Numerous ribbons, new and old, are tied to the tree next to where the kidnapper's car was parked.
 Her mother, Sharon, maintains a blog dedicated to her daughter.
 In May 2019, the FBI posted a $10,000 reward for information regarding Garecht's disappearance.